lammps/lammps/doc/src/fix_rigid_meso.rst

    internal data structures.
 The properties include the position and velocity of the center-of-mass of the body, its moments of inertia, and its angular momentum.
-This is done using the properties of the constituent particles of the body at that point in time (or see the *infile* keyword option).
+This is done using the properties of the constituent particles of the body at that point in time (or see the *inpfile* keyword option).
 Thereafter, changing these properties of individual particles in the body will have no effect on a rigid body's dynamics, unless they effect any computation of per-particle forces or torques.
 If the